-- This recognition is acknowledged in part by official ranking systems for media in regard to criteria for acceptance or inclusion on approved cost guides for the Government of Canada and Quebec.
+- This recognition comes in part from the official media ranking system that considers the acceptability criteria and inclusion as cost guides approved by the government of Canada and Quebec.

-- Membership in QCNA provides a recognized “seal of approval” and an acknowledged level of quality assurance for decision makers at many levels.
-QCNA membership criteria outlines and upholds measures that adhere to recognized national and provincial industry and press council standards.
+- Membership in the QCNA offers a "seal of approval" recognized and quality contents insurance for those who take important decisions.
+The membership criteria to define and respect AJRQ measures that adhere to the standards of the national and provincial industry and the standards of the Press Council.

-QCNA provides advocacy, government representation, marketing and promotion for Quebec’s community newspapers.
+The QCNA provides advocacy, government representation, marketing and promotion for community newspapers in Quebec

-- To ensure that governments, the public, the media industry, including advertising clients, are aware of QCNA newspapers and to keep them top of mind.
+- To ensure that governments, the public and the media industry, including advertising customers are aware of QCNA newspapers.

-- To represent the various needs of members in the areas of advertising and readership and to demonstrate QCNA collective and individual publication strengths.
+- To represent the diverse needs of members in advertising and readership and to demonstrate the strength of the collective and individual publications.

-- To highlight newspaper challenges in official language markets and to provide possible solutions and establish partnerships that will benefit members and the association.
+- To report journalistic challenges in the official language markets and to offer solutions and partnerships that will benefit the members and the association.

-- To demonstrate that QCNA provides an easy access point to reach official language newspapers in Quebec.
+- To demonstrate that the QCNA is a simple service point to reach the papers in the official languages in Quebec.

-- To represent members in areas of government activity that may negatively or positively affect members.
-Examples are provincial and federal recycling legislation, official language action plan, research on community media and OL communities, programs such as the Publications Assistance Program, the Canada Magazine Fund and Canada Post.
+- To represent members in the fields of government activities that may affect positively or negatively members.
+Provincial and federal legislation in relation to recycling, the action plans for official languages, research on community media and OL communities, programs such as the Publications Assistance Program and the Canada Periodical Fund and Canada Post are examples.